 Santa Anita attracts a mixed crowd that includes families (who usually picnic on the infield) and folks of all ages, track veterans, and first-time visitors.
 Besides the races, you'll always find family-oriented activities in the infield.

-We opted for the Club House, where we could have chosen a seat and watched the races, but with so much going on, we spent the whole time wandering around to take it all in.
+In the Club House, you can choose a seat and watch the races, but with so much going on, you want to spend the whole time wandering around to take it all in.

 You can have a lot of fun at Santa Anita even if you don't wager at all.
-If you do want to place a bet but aren't sure how, these simple tips will help.
+If you want to bet but aren't sure how these simple tips will help.

 A visit is quite inexpensive — as long as you don't bet on the wrong horse.
-General admission costs less than a movie matinee, kids under 17 get in free when accompanied by a parent and it's free for everyone on Fridays.
+General admission costs less than a movie matinee, kids under 17 get in free when accompanied by a parent, and it's free for everyone on Thursdays and Fridays.

-In a poll, 88% of our readers said they think Santa Anita is awesome.
+In a poll, 88% of TripSavvy readers said they think Santa Anita is awesome.

 More Horse Racing Sites in California

-If you like Santa Anita and want to check out horse racing somewhere else, Del Mar Racetrack in San Diego is my favorite place for a day at the races, even though I don't bet a penny while I'm there.
+If you like Santa Anita and want to check out horse racing somewhere else, another fun place for a day at the races is the Del Mar Racetrack in San Diego.

 You can also go to the races at Golden Gate Fields near San Francisco.